Sued in a Canadian court

 THE FIRST LAWSUIT: The first lawsuit, on behalf of alleged victims of excess use of force by police leading to deaths and injuries, was filed by the firm Leigh Day in 2013 against Barrick’s then-subsidiary, U.K.-based African Barrick Gold plc., and the North Mara Gold Mine ltd. That case was settled out of court in 2015, on behalf of 13 Kuria villagers.

 THE THIRD LAWSUIT: In September 2019, Barrick Gold purchased the shares of minority shareholders in Acacia Mining in a $1.2bn buy-out and the company has since had direct management control of the North Mara Gold Mine.
-Now Barrick is being sued in its home country Canada for alleged human rights abuses that have taken place over the past three years since Barrick has had direct management control of the mine: excess use of force by police contracted to provide security services to the North Mara Gold Mine leading to deaths and injuries of local Kuria peoples.
+Now Barrick Gold Corporation is being sued in its home country Canada by 21 claimants for alleged excess use of force by police contracted to provide security services to the North Mara Gold Mine leading to deaths and injuries of local Kuria peoples.
+As the statement of claim notes, these “acts of extreme violence committed by the Mine Police in the service of Barrick in and around the North Mara Mine” include ”killings of five local residents” and “numerous beatings and shootings.”
+These cases all occurred over the initial three years since Barrick had taken direct management control of the mine.

 Barrick Slapped with Third Lawsuit on Same Human Rights Abuses at Tanzanian Mine: ‘Business as Usual’?